open-feature/java-sdk-contrib/tools/tck/README.md

 ## The canonical set cannot be reduced

 Extending the suite is safe by convention.
-Shrinking it is what a conformance suite has to prevent, because a run that asks fifty-four of the fifty-six questions and reports success is indistinguishable, in every artifact it produces, from one that asked all fifty-six.
+Shrinking it is what a conformance suite has to prevent, because a run that asks all but two of the canonical questions and reports success is indistinguishable, in every artifact it produces, from one that asked every question there is.

 `CanonicalScenarioGuard` is an ordinary JUnit test that the suite selects, and it fails the build if this run is set up to execute less than the canonical set: